JuliaAI/MLJ.jl/docs/src/simple_user_defined_models.md

 deterministic models, but are `Vector`s of distibutions for probabilistic models.

-For your models to implement an optional `update` method, to buy into the MLJ logging protocol, or report training statistics or other model-specific functionality, a `fit` method with a slightly different signature and output is required.
-To enable checks of the scientific type of data passed to your model by MLJ's meta-algorithms, one needs to implement additional traits.
-A `clean!` method can be defined to check that hyperparameter values are within normal ranges.
+Advanced model functionality not addressed here are: (i) optional `update` method to avoid redundant calculations when refitting machines; (ii) reporting extra training-related statistics; (iii) exposing model-specific functionality; (iv) enable checks of the scientific type of data passed to your model in `machine` construction; and (iv) bounds checks on hyperparameter values.
 All this is described in [Adding Models for General Use](adding_models_for_general_use.md).

 For an unsupervised model, implement `transform` and, optionally,